waldesem/Web-Personal-DB/README.md

 ```
 npm run dev
 ```
-To build the TypeScript code in the static directory, run the following command in your terminal:
+To build the code in the static directory, first comment first row in server.ts and uncomment second row.
+Then, run the following command in your terminal:
 ```
 npm run build -- --dest ../server/app/static
 ```